9 Expert Tips on How to Tutor French

-The best solution to optimize your taxable income from tutoring is to set up a company, ideally an LLC, and bill your students under this entity.
-If you’re new to the entrepreneurial experience, Legalzoom is a cost-effective option to get you started with the registration process.
+- The best solution to optimize your taxable income from tutoring is to set up a company, ideally an LLC, and bill your students under this entity.
+If you’re new to the entrepreneurial experience, LegalZoom is a cost-effective option to get you started with the registration process.

 Seek out new students

 - Engage in simple marketing activities, such as word of mouth, fliers in schools and visible public places, such as your church or local supermarket, and develop a network within the French-speaking community.

-Then, try paid Google or Facebook ads using your city’s keyword and “French tutoring.”
+- Try paid Google or Facebook ads using your city’s keyword and “French tutoring.”
 Define a budget and make sure that you understand the Google AdSense bidding process and Facebook Ad targeting before you get started.
 Don’t be bashful about googling what other French tutors in your area and major cities do for marketing inspiration.